 As a final step in the KPE grade review process, if the student is not satisfied with the reread by the course instructor, they may appeal to the Director, Undergraduate Studies.
-An appeal must be made in writing, using the KPE Request for Appeal of Final Grade form within six months following the posting of the final grade on the student web service.
+An appeal must be made in writing, using the KPE Request for Appeal of Final Grade form within three weeks of the results of the recheck or reread.
 Similar to the KPE Request for Reread of Final Examination form, the student will be asked to explicitly state the part(s) of the evaluation where they have evidence that additional marks are warranted and to provide a rationale for the request.
 In addition, the mark appeal must include a summary of all previous communications with the marker and/or instructor.

 The Director will evaluate the arguments submitted in the appeal.
-If they consider that there are no substantive reasons to initiate re-evaluation, then this judgment will be communicated to the student.
-If the Director considers that a re-evaluation is appropriate, they will solicit an independent reader for this purpose.
-The independent reader will be given a clean, anonymous copy of the work and will not know the mark that was assigned originally.
-The re-evaluation will be carried out in accordance with the marker/instructor's original grading scheme and take into account the nature and level of the course.
+If the Director considers that there are no substantive reasons to initiate re-evaluation, then this judgment will be communicated to the student.
+If the Director considers that a re-evaluation is appropriate, he or she will solicit an independent reader for this purpose.
+The independent reader will be given an anonymous copy of the work and will not know the mark that was assigned originally.
+The re-evaluation will be carried out in accordance with the marker/ instructor's original grading scheme and take into account the nature and level of the course.
 The re-evaluation will involve the entire piece of work and can result in a raised mark, a lowered mark or no change.
 In submitting this request, the student acknowledges that no further requests to re-evaluate this work will be considered by the Director.